Nadia L. Hohn

-Nadia L. Hohn, M.Ed. is a world-traveling elementary school teacher and the award-winning author of several books for children including A Likkle Miss Lou published by Owlkids and the Malaika series published by Groundwood Books.
-Her most recent title Malaika’s Surprise was released in March 2021.
+Nadia L. Hohn, M.Ed., is a world-traveling elementary school teacher and the award-winning author of several books for children, including A Likkle Miss Lou, published by Owlkids and the Malaika series, published by Groundwood Books.
+Her first picture book, Malaika’s Costume, was selected as the 2021 TD Book Giveaway and distributed to over 550,000 Canadian first graders.
 Nadia is a frequent presenter and advocate for diversity in children’s and young adult literature.
-In 2014, she founded Sankofa’s Pen, a group to support 150+ aspiring and published Black Canadian kidlit authors and illustrators.
-In June 2020, in solidarity with #KidLit4BlackLives in the US, Nadia organized #KidLit4BlackLivesCanada which gained over 8, 000 views.
-Nadia is currently a student in the MFA Creative Writing program at the University of Guelph.
-She teaches writing for children courses at the University Toronto School for Continuing Studies, Centennial College, and University of Guelph Open University.
-She lives in Toronto, Canada where she writes.
-Nadia is a proud alumnus of Highlights Foundation workshops.
+In June 2020, in solidarity with #KidLit4BlackLives, she organized #KidLit4BlackLivesCanada.
+In 2014, she founded Sankofa’s Pen, a group to support 200+ aspiring and published Black Canadian kidlit authors and illustrators.
+Nadia is currently completing her MFA in creative writing.
+She teaches courses in writing for children at local colleges and universities.
+She is a proud alumnus of Highlights Foundation workshops.

 “The intersection between art and activism is where I see my stories and my role as a writer for children.
 Don’t forget education and have fun.
 I grew up in Toronto, searching for books featuring children who resembled me.
 There were few.
 As an author today, I feel it is my responsibility to give Black children a variety of ways to see themselves and help keep the doors open for diverse “kidlit/MG lit/YA lit creators”

 What was the most valuable or memorable experience of AMPLIFY for you?